sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/02-integrations/iddm.md

 ![Add Datasource](images/radiantone_datasource_add.png "Add Datasource")

-A wizard will appear to help you declare a new datasource, including default configurations for connecting to RadiantOne Identity Data Management:
+A wizard will launch to help you declare a new datasource, including default configurations for connecting to RadiantOne Identity Data Management:

 - RadiantOne - Active Directory
 - RadiantOne - Entra